 Anticipation - The Blog - U.S.A.

 Our family recently got stuck at JFK on Christmas Eve!
-We were supposed to be ice-skating in Amsterdam on Christmas Eve, but due to extreme weather, we were rerouted from Spain to the USA a day earlier and through JFK.
-We missed our connecting flight to the West Coast, and voila, we found ourselves stranded at JFK overnight.
-And, that is how we discovered the Minute Suites Express at JFK Airport.
-I am excited to share my JFK Minute Suites review with you.
+We were supposed to be ice-skating in Amsterdam, but extreme weather rerouted us from Spain to the U.S. a day early—through JFK.
+Unfortunately, we missed our connecting flight to the West Coast, leaving us stranded overnight at JFK Airport.

 child sleeping on floor at JFK airport